victorchrollo14/mernEcommerce/README.md

-## Project Readme
+## Black Market
-This is repository of an Open Source E-Commerce Project.
+This is repository of an Open Source E-Commerce Project build using the MERN Stack.